tarakanbg/api.vateud.net/README.md

 This endpoint is of the type: "http://api.vateud.net/members/validate/".
 It receives a member cid and email (sent along a GET request as headers) and matches them against the DB.
-It returns `true` if a matching cid/email pair is found or otherwise returns `false`.
+It returns `1` if a matching cid/email pair is found or otherwise returns `0`.

 Useful for vACCs that run user registration checks on their websites to avoid bot registrations and (to a certain extent) impersonation.